jaspector

 A zoning permit is required for residential construction, commercial development, demolition, sign installation, fence erection, accessory building construction, lot splits, conditional use permits, variance requests, subdivision approvals, and annexation applications within the City of Broken Bow and its one-mile extraterritorial jurisdiction.

-How do I apply for a building permit in Broken Bow, NE?
+02 How do I apply for a building permit in Broken Bow, NE?

-1. Confirm whether your parcel is within city corporate limits or the one-mile extraterritorial jurisdiction.
+To apply for a building permit in Broken Bow, NE, follow these steps: 1.
+Confirm whether your parcel is within city corporate limits or the one-mile extraterritorial jurisdiction.
 If within this area, the City (not the County) has permit authority.
 2. Contact the Planning and Zoning Department at (308) 872-5831 to discuss project type and determine which permit application(s) are required.
 3. Download or pick up the appropriate application form from the Planning and Zoning Department or city website.
 4. Prepare required documents: plot plan, floor plan, elevation drawing as required by permit type.
 Confirm current requirements with City staff.
 5. Submit completed application and documents in person at 314 South 10th Avenue, Broken Bow.
 6. Pay applicable permit fee.
 7. Await zoning review.
 The department maintains permanent records of all issued permits, zoning regulations, maps, and amendments.
 8. For dwellings, confirm OWTS (septic) compliance and obtain state NDEE onsite wastewater registration if on a septic system.
 9. For electrical work, obtain permit through Nebraska State Electrical Division (NSED District 2 - Tony Smith).
 10. For commercial/public structures, submit plans to Nebraska State Fire Marshal for plan review and approval.

-How long does it take to get a building permit in Broken Bow, NE?
+03 How long does it take to get a building permit in Broken Bow, NE?

-Other cities in Custer County
+Other jurisdictions in Custer County.

-View all Custer County jurisdictions →
+All Custer County jurisdictions →